Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 One of my absolute favorite ways to eat apples is in apple dumplings.
-After taking a bite of this pie, I realized that it tasted very similar to my Amish Apple Dumpling recipe.
-(Don’t worry…I’ll be sharing that with you soon!)
+After taking a bite of this pie, I realized that it tastes very similar to my Amish Apple Dumplings recipe.

 And besides tasting like a slice of heaven, this was so much fun to make!

-Bake the pie, and when you pull it out, you’ll have this beauty!
+Bake the pie, and when you pull it out of the oven, you’ll have an upside down apple dumpling pie – she’s a beauty!

 And although classic apple pie never fails, this recipe doesn’t end here.
 You’re going to flip the pie over onto a plate and peel off the aluminum foil, revealing what is now a upside down pie with a gooey brown sugar glaze over the top.

-I wish I could claim credit for this amazing discovery, but I can’t.
+I wish I could claim credit for this amazing apple dessert recipe, but I can’t.
 But really…whoever did think this up is genius!